golangci/golangci-lint-action/README.md

 (optional)

-If set to `true`, caches will not be saved, but they may still be restored, required `skip-cache: false`.
+If set to `true`, caches will not be saved, but they may still be restored, requiring `skip-cache: false`.

 The default value is `false`.